Risk, Technology, and Trust—Is Your Organization Built to Withstand What’s Next?

 19 March 2026

-In today’s rapidly evolving business environment, risk is no longer confined to internal operations—it extends across your technology, your vendors, and even the tools you use to drive innovation.
+Written by: Jeffrey R. Ritchie, CPAIn today’s rapidly evolving business environment, risk is no longer confined to internal operations, it extends across your technology, your vendors, and even the tools you use to drive innovation.

 The Expanding Risk Landscape

 Organizations today operate in a highly interconnected ecosystem.
 With increased reliance on vendors, cloud platforms, and digital tools, risk exposure has grown significantly.
+A single cyber incident, whether internal or through a third party, can:

-• Disrupt operations
+- Disrupt operations

-• Damage your reputation and customer trust
+- Damage your reputation and customer trust

-When a Vendor is Breached—Are You Prepared?
+When a Vendor is Breached Are You Prepared?

 Many organizations don’t fully evaluate the risks tied to their vendors until it’s too late.
+Strong third-party risk management starts with asking the right questions:

-• What sensitive data do vendors have access to?
+- What sensitive data do vendors have access to?

-• How is that data stored and protected?
+- How is that data stored and protected?

-• Are vendors independently validated through third-party assessments?
+- Are vendors independently validated through third-party assessments?

-• Do vendors rely on additional third parties—and how are those risks managed?
+- Do vendors rely on additional third parties and how are those risks managed?

-Without clear visibility into these areas, organizations expose themselves—and their customers—to unnecessary risk.
+Without clear visibility into these areas, organizations expose themselves and their customers to unnecessary risk.

 Where SOC Reports Fit In

-They provide independent validation that an organization has designed and implemented controls to manage risk effectively—particularly around financial reporting and data security.
+System and Organization Controls (SOC) reports are one of the most effective tools for building trust and transparency in today’s environment.
+They provide independent validation that an organization has designed and implemented controls to manage risk effectively, particularly around financial reporting and data security.

-Used by organizations whose services impact their clients’ financial reporting.
+- SOC 1 (Financial Reporting Focused): Used by organizations whose services impact their clients’ financial reporting.

-Used by organizations responsible for managing or processing customer data, with a focus on security, availability, confidentiality, processing integrity, and privacy.
+- SOC 2 (Data and Security Focused): Used by organizations responsible for managing or processing customer data, with a focus on security, availability, confidentiality, processing integrity, and privacy.

-The Rise of AI—Opportunity Meets Risk
+The Rise of AI: Opportunity Meets Risk

 While third-party risk continues to grow, another major disruptor is reshaping the landscape: Artificial Intelligence.